How Are Assets & Property Divided in a Florida Divorce?

 Is Inheritance Subject to Equitable Distribution in a Florida Divorce?

 No, inheritance is typically excluded from equitable distribution in a Florida divorce if it is classified as non-marital property.
-However, if the inheritance was commingled with marital assets or used for marital purposes, it may become subject to equitable distribution.
+However, the rules on how inheritance is treated during a Florida divorce contain exceptions such as when inherited funds arecommingled with marital assets or used for marital purposes.
 Courts use Florida Statute 61.075 to assess how the inheritance was treated during the marriage to decide if it should be included in the division of assets.

 What Are the Exceptions to Equitable Distribution in a Florida Divorce?